nojsja/electron-re/README.md

   // async
   await myService.connected();
   mhyService.openDevTools();
-  /* work with webContents method, also you can use MessageChannel below */ mhyService.webContents.send('channel1', { value: 'test1' });
+  /* work with webContents method, also you can use MessageChannel instead */ mhyService.webContents.send('channel1', { value: 'test1' });
 });
 ...